Try this simple thought experiment:

 It’s just a guess, but I’ve a feeling that in most of these cases I’m erring on the side of leniency.
 However, I think I can be more certain of this:

 What’s not to like about a place where you are free to say what you like – and, what’s more, do it on a full stomach and have a comfortable, safe home to go back to?
-Good question.

 * * *

 First of all, it’s fairly obvious why a large number of people outside the Bubble wish the Western world ill.
-As I noted previously, the very success of the West leads to resentment and, like any dominant culture, the West often provides valid reasons for anger and dislike.
+As I noted in Jackboots and Paper Tigers, the very success of the West leads to resentment and, like any dominant culture, the West often provides valid reasons for anger and dislike.
 The West finds it difficult not to meddle in other people’s business.
 Add to the mix jealousy and feelings of wounded pride, and hatred can start to simmer.
 That dislike, however, is often tempered with the desire to emulate and become part of the Bubble.
 What is less clear is why some cosseted inhabitants of the Bubble, who benefit every day from its opportunities and security, should dislike it quite so much – dislike it to the extent of wanting to destroy it.

 Why?
 Who could possibly want to plunge us all back into the sort of poverty that exists everywhere outside the Western world?
 As always with human beings, a rationale can be constructed for even the most irrational of thoughts and actions.
 In this case the rationale is that: